What Are the Health Benefits of Marine Collagen Supplementation?

-Do all collagens work the same?
-Does fish collagen differ from beef collagen?
+Do all collagens types work the same?
+Does fish collagen differ from bovine collagen?
 To answer the first question: No, they don’t.
 Each has a particular type that works on specific areas of our body and is absorbed at a different rate.
 To answer the second question: Yes, fish or marine collagen differs from types sourced from other animals.
+The types of collagen found in marine collagen peptides are the very types that make up our skin.
 Marine collagen is Type 1 and 3.
 Type 1 collagen gives structure to our skin and accounts for 90% of our body’s supply.

-Whether or not marine collagen benefits you depends on what you want to achieve.
+Whether or not marine collagen supplements help you depends on what you want to achieve.
 If you’re trying to strengthen those achy knees, then you will probably be okay with the collagen derived from chicken sternum.
-This contains Type 2 collagen, which supports joints, tendons and other connective tissues.
+This contains Type 2 collagen, which supports joints, tendons, and other connective tissues.

-In the following chart, you can see the three types of collagen discussed here.
+In the following chart, you can see the three collagen types discussed here.
 Notice that “MARINE COLLAGEN” has two different types, allowing it to help your skin resist and correct signs of aging as well as energize your body to create new tissue.
-There are many benefits of marine collagen, including being the most critical collagen for skin health.
+There are many health benefits of marine collagen supplements, including being the most critical collagen for skin health.

 |TYPE 1: SKIN, HAIR, SIGNS OF AGING||TYPE 2: JOINTS, BONES, CARTILAGE||TYPE 3: WOUNDS, TISSUE FORMATION|

 |MARINE COLLAGEN, BOVINE HIDE AND BONE COLLAGEN||CHICKEN STERNUM COLLAGEN, BOVINE TRACHEA COLLAGEN (Rare)||MARINE COLLAGEN, BOVINE HIDE COLLAGEN|